svshinde83/calculator/README.md

 # calculator
-## This repository is an application to do sort a list of alphanumeric strings.
+## This repository is an application to do arithmetic calculations.

 ### Dependencies: